 To re-enable Time Remapping, click the Toggle Animation button back to the 'on' position.
 You cannot use Time Remapping with this button in the 'off' position.

-The Optical Flow feature in Premiere Pro uses frame analyses and pixel motion estimation to create brand new video frames, resulting in significantly smoother speed changes, time-remapping, and frame-rate conversion.
+The Optical Flow feature in Premiere Pro uses frame analyses and pixel motion estimation to create brand new video frames, resulting in smoother speed changes, time-remapping, and frame-rate conversion.

 The Optical Flow option in the Time Interpolation menu (Clip > Video Options > Time Interpolation > Optical Flow) allows you to interpolate missing frames for time remapping and produce better looking and smoother slow motion from conventionally shot footage.